What You Should Know about Market HistoryJan van Eck, Chief Executive OfficerOctober 01, 2020

 Test to receive CE Credit, Must score a minimum of 70% https://form.typeform.com/to/dhxs05yF

-How was enough power centralized in the U.S. government, through the Constitution, such that the finances of the U.S. could be brought in order?
+CEO Jan van Eck, and David Cowen, CEO of the Museum of American Finance discuss how enough power centralized in the U.S. government, through the Constitution, such that the finances of the U.S. could be brought in order.
 How was a financial system created that could foster economic growth?
 And, if we have time, how did Hamilton use the same tools in the 1790s that we used in the global financial crisis?

 Class 2: Cotton, the South and Slavery (1800s-1860s) - Replay Available (Only available for CIMA CE credit)

 CEO Jan van Eck, and Steven Mintz an American historian at the University of Texas discuss how technology developments along the chain of the textile industry drove an explosion in cotton demand which was met by the South.
 What was the structure of the textile industry that led to global trade?
 How did cotton affect slavery?
 As we revisit the consequences of slavery and racism today, how was finance involved in slavery?
 How did textile mills affect people’s work lives, and what were the implications for political values?

 Class 3: Canals, Railroads and Chicago (1825-1860s) - Replay Available